ValveSoftware/GameNetworkingSockets/README_PARTNER.md

     ...> git lfs version
     ```

+2. Make sure symbolic links are enabled on windows.
+This [stackoverflow post](https://stackoverflow.com/questions/5917249/git-symbolic-links-in-windows)
+   has some good info.

-2. Clone this repository and checkout the `partner` branch.
+3. Clone this repository and checkout the `partner` branch.

     ```
     ...> git clone --branch partner https://github.com/ValveSoftware/GameNetworkingSockets.git
     ```

-3. Initialize some git submodules.
+4. Initialize some git submodules.

     The `partner` module is always required, and contains some things that
     are required for all use cases involving SDR or console, and are either non-public